gatekeeper1122/Package-Installer-Enabler/README.md

 How to get PKG installer.
 1. Install the VPK
-2. Open the VPK, some text will go on screen for a few seconds then your vita will reboot
+2. Open the VPK, some text will go on screen for a few seconds then you can select what package installer you want.
+(DEX, TESTKIT, MAJOR_TOM) and the vita will reboot
 3. Package Installer is ready to use on your vita!